SFDC-Assets/PSA-Australia-DoHAC-B2G-APIs/README.md

 ## Before You Install

-[Required.
-Pre-requisites, dependencies, license requirements, and other assumptions and caveats should be declared here.
-Consider content that's specific to the Accelerator and the type of product or technology involved.
-The PMO may also add assumptions or notes that more broadly apply to the entire program.]

 **License Requirements** [Required]
 * Example: License Public Sector Solutions - requires Foundations or Advanced for internal; requires Communities for external